INTERMEDIATE LEVEL COURSE

 Their altered Modes are called PHRYGIAN DOMINANT and AEOLIAN DOMINANT.

-Sometimes a Major Chord can occur that is from the MIXOLYDIAN Room of another House, called a Secondary Dominant, or other Rooms called a Borrowed Chord.
+Sometimes a Major chord can occur in a piece that is the MIXOLYDIAN Room of another Housecalled a Secondary Dominant or other Rooms called a Borrowed Chord.

-Usually the Mode of an commencing Chord Room can be used to pass through other Chord Rooms unless it reaches a Minor Chord Room with the light switched on, where one Note in the Mode is moved up a Semitone for the duration.
+Usually the Mode of a commencing chord Room can be used to pass through other chord Rooms unless it reaches a Minor chord Room with the light switched on, where one Note in the Mode is moved up a Semitone for the duration.

-One or more different Notes will need to be moved for Rooms in another House.
+More Notes will need to be moved for Rooms used from another House.

-A Diminished Chord is represented by a Storm Cellar of the House because it includes Notes from outside the House.
+Diminished chords are represented by a Storm Cellar under the House because they include Notes from outside the House.

-Diminished Chords are newly identified for this Course, being seven Note Scales that can often change depending on the following Mode.
+Diminished chords are newly identified for this Course as having Altered Modes that can often be different depending on the following Mode.

-An Augmented Chord is represented by a Fire Ladder mounted on the House front due to it including Notes from outside the House.
+Augmented chords are represented by a Fire Ladder mounted on the front of the House as they include Notes from outside the House.

-Augmented Chords are newly identified for this Course, being seven Note Scales that often change depending on the following Mode.
+Augmented chords are newly identified for this Course as having Altered Modes that can often be different depending on the following Mode.

-The next illustration shows all twelve Houses named after the twelve Notes that exist, and in a circle as they can repeat both higher or lower.
+The next illustration shows all twelve Houses named after the twelve Notes that exist, represented in a circle as they can repeat both higher or lower.

-The piano has black Notes that represent Notes in-between the seven main Notes and these Houses have a Black Roof.
+A piano has black Notes that represent Notes between the seven main Notes and these Houses similarly have a Black Roof.

 Finally the Spiral Slide in the middle of the Trees represents Notes moving up or down in pitch called Portamento.